 Every 0.71% demographic represented, every 14.3% demographic slice in each district.

 Mixed Member Proportional (MMP) would work even better than STV where partisan elections are permitted, like Wyoming.

 - Ernest Naville

 Election systems in the US have been conflated with Majority Rule.
 Representation should be broken out as a separate issue from majority decision making.
 In Single Transferable Vote (STV) systems, everyone gets a seat at the table when decisions are made.
+Minorities within any electorate excluded by Single Member District systems like First Past the Post (FPTP and RCV), are included in STV systems.
 Using STV, voters rank their choice of candidates on the ballot instead of voting for just one candidate.
-STV is much less party centric.
-STV is more easily implemented than Mixed Member Proportional (MMP) where state laws (Dillon's Rule) prohibit candidates in municipal elections from declaring party affiliations.
-STV is also appropriate for non-partisan offices such as County Coroner and Judges.
+STV is the least party centric form of Pro Rep.

 STV in Multi Member Districts Features

 • Candidate Centric, easy ballot access for candidates.
 Facilitates candidates running independently of slates and parties.

 • Eliminates the need for caucuses and primaries.
 Saves taxpayer money and shortens the election process.

 • Enables the greatest amount of voter choice in nonpartisan muni elections.